 With Dr. Seuss, it seems that every dinner party was a hat party.
 No matter how elegant the occasion, he would insist that his guests don an additional whimsical accessory from his collection.
 In the picture above, Geisel, with his wife (now widow), Audrey, wears a nonchalant expression that belies his white, faux-fur head accessory.
 According to Audrey, it was a conscious hosting choice that worked to their advantage: “Believe me, when you get a dozen people seated at a fairly formal dinner party and they’ve all got on perfectly ridiculous chapeaus, the evening takes care of itself.”

 Which came first, the cat or the hat?
-No one’s sure, but either way, Geisel strongly identified with one of his most morally ambiguous characters, drawing himself into the character in the illustration above.
+No one’s sure, but either way, Geisel strongly identified with one of his most morally ambiguous characters, drawing himself into the character.

 With its ribbons and frills and furbelows, the straw hat could be a character in a Seuss story all on its own, and is characteristic of the diverse array of millinery in which Geisel delighted.